Does old fuel damage engine?

 Stored diesel used to last for years – nowadays its shelf life is measured in months.
 Diesel fuel eventually goes bad, that’s just a fact.
 Three things speed up the natural process of good fuel gone bad – water, air, and warmth.

-Old gas can be used when freshened up with new fuel.
-Old gas is still reusable if combined with fresh gasoline, although the fuel mixture will have lower combustibility, so you might experience engine sputtering or non-starting.
-To use old gas in gas-powered lawn equipment, fill the fuel tank with one-part fresh gas per one-part old gas.
+Old gas can still be used if it’s mixed with new fuel.
+Old gas is still usable if it’s combined with fresh gasoline, though your engine might sputter—or may not start right away—because the fuel mixture’s combustibility is lower.
+To use old gas in gas-powered lawn equipment, fill the fuel tank with one-part fresh gas to one-part old gas.

 If you do have a blown engine, whether or not it can be fixed depends upon the extensiveness of the damage.
 If the damage is minimal, and a few parts can be replaced, the problem can be fixed.
 However, if the damage is great and impossible to repair, you may need a complete engine replacement.